deepakkum21/Docker/README.md

 ## Volumes and persistence

-1. The data is stored in the thin layer which gets added on top of container i.e it is related to each conatiner.
+1. The data is stored in the thin layer which gets added on top of container i.e it is related to each container.
-2. stopping of a conatiner doesn't destroys data of that particular conatiner.
+2. stopping of a container doesn't destroys data of that particular container.
-3. removal of conatiner removes data of that conatiner if volume concept is not used.
+3. removal of container removes data of that container if volume concept is not used.
    - `docker volume ls`
    - `docker volume create vol_name`
    - `docker volume inspect vol_name` to see the details about a vol